CalebCoughenour/Planetary-Age/README.md

 * Open the newly cloned directory named "Planetary-Age"
 * Navigate your terminal to the root directory of the project
 * Run "npm install" in your terminal
+* By running "npm run test" you will be able to test the business logic functions & prototypes
 * Run "npm run start" to see the current working UI

 <br>